 - Providing research assistance to program staff

-- Writing summaries of seminars
+- Writing summaries of conferences, seminars, and other outside events

 - Assisting in coordination of program-sponsored events